rcortes-b/Libft/README.md

 ---

-## 📍 Norm && Moist 📍
+## 📍 Rules 📍

 The functions have to follow a strict rule.
-For example, you cannot intitialize a variable when you declare it.
+For example, you cannot intitialize a variable in the line where you declare it.

 ---